 In both projects, easily accessible data resources, from studies conducted in multiple countries, provided the starting point for interesting new work to examine the impact of trauma exposure:

-A manuscript from each project will be submitted for publication within the next few months.
+A manuscript from each project has been submitted for publication.

 Join the student committee

 We, at the Global Collaboration, are interested in recruiting student leaders from various countries who will have a chance to conduct research and collaborate with other students and faculty in conducting research on topics of global importance.